JAshishj/pwn.college_Ashish/Pondering Paths.md

    ```

 ### What i learned:-
-   I learened that many directory can be inside one another but all will be atlast be in the root directory.
+   I learened that many directory can be inside one another but all will  atlast be in the root directory.

    ### Refference :-
    [pwn.college Linux Luminarium-2.The file system](https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC).